 Have you used any of these drum machine VST plugins?
 Let me know in the comments down below.
 I’d love to hear from you!

-Also, for those of you looking for more of an analog vibe, be sure to read my roundup of the best hardware drum machines you can buy in 2020.
+Also, for those of you looking for more of an analog vibe, be sure to read my roundup of the best hardware drum machines available today.

 Thanks for reading once again.